 Research shows that to cope with information overload, people take shortcuts.
 They will attempt to lessen their cognitive load by ignoring some information and looking for signals of credibility and relevance.

-We’ve distilled these learnings into a set of public legal information best practices.
+We’ve distilled these and other learnings into the public legal information best practices.
 The Quality Mark can be used on information that substantially follows the best practices.
-Using the Quality Mark on information can signal that it is trustworthy and relevant for the public.
+Using the Quality Mark on your information signals that it is trustworthy and relevant for the public.